jakobgif/aurix_tc375_inav/README.md

 ## Scripts
 [pre_build.bat](pre_build.bat) must be run before building the code.
 The aurix project is configured to do that.

+[post_build.bat](post_build.bat) must be run after building the code.
+The aurix project is configured to do that.

 [create_version_strings.sh](create_version_strings.sh) generates a header file containing the version information.
 This includes current git hash and tag.
 This script is called by [pre_build.bat](pre_build.bat).